CoffeeTableEnnui/RedCircleGame/README.md

 # RedCircleGame
-A simple game created with pygame. run main.py to play. make sure all files all in the same folder.
+A simple game created with pygame. \n run main.py to play. \n make sure all files all in the same folder.